Events

 Featuring spaceships, snail races, heart-stopping rugby matches and much more besides!

-Meet for each route at Stockwood Square, Hollway Road, BS14 9PG.
+Stockwood Square, Hollway Road, BS14 9PG

 Once you have downloaded the sound walk, you don't need to use mobile data to experience the sounds.
 Just bring headphones that work with your mobile phone.